zsparal/api-documentation/source/index.rst

    amount, a payment description and a URL we should redirect the customer to after the payment is made.

    The API responds with the unique id and the ``_links.checkout`` URL for the newly created payment.
-Your website stores the ``id``, links it to the customer's order and redirects the customer to the URL in the ``checkout`` property from the Mollie API response.
-This is the URL to the payment screen for this specific payment.
+Your website stores the ``id``, links it to the customer's order and redirects the customer to the URL in the ``_links.checkout`` property from the Mollie API response.
+This is the URL to the hosted payment page for this specific payment.

 #.
 The customer reaches the :ref:`checkout <guides/checkout>`, chooses a payment method and makes the payment.
 This
    process is entirely taken care of by Mollie.
 You don't need to do anything here.

 #.
-When the payment is made Mollie will call your webhook informing your website about the payment's status change.
-You
+When the payment is made Mollie will call your :ref:`webhook <guides/webhooks>` informing your website about the
-   should define one when creating the payment.
+   :ref:`payment's status change <guides/payment-status-changes>`.
+You should define a webhook when creating the payment.

-   In response to you webhook being called your website just needs to issue a ``200 OK`` status.
+   In response to you webhook being called your application just needs to issue a ``200 OK`` status.
 From that response Mollie can tell that your processing the new status was successful – for any other response we keep trying.

 #.
-Processing the webhook request your website fetches the payment status using the Mollie API.
-This fetched status
+Processing the webhook request your website :ref:`fetches the payment status <v2/payments-get>` using the Mollie API.
-   serves to mark the order as paid, trigger fulfilment and send out an email confirmation to the customer.
+   This fetched status serves to mark the order as paid, trigger fulfilment and send out an email confirmation to the customer.

 #.
 At this point Mollie returns the visitor to your website using the ``redirectUrl`` specified when the payment was
    created.
-Your website knows the payment was successful and thanks the customer.
+Your website already knows the payment was successful and thanks the customer.

 Connecting orders and payments
 ------------------------------